javiervegas/connection_pool_scaffold/README.md

 ## Instructions

-Please deliver your solution in an archive format of your choice, including all project files, within 1 calendar week.
+Please deliver your solution via pull request or an archive format of your choice, including all project files, within 1 calendar week.

 Write a connection pool class that implements this interface (it is also located in `src/main/java/com/opower/connectionpool/ConnectionPool.java`):